|Native American literature written in the 18th and 19th century is considered a literature of transition between the oral tradition which

 Following the “Trail of Tears” a long, deadly march that killed over a third of the Cherokee, Boudinot was labeled a traitor, as was

-Boudinot’s "Address to the Whites" promoted compliance and acculturation of all Cherokee.
+symbolically expresses the experiences from this period.
+Boudinot’s "Address to the Whites" promoted compliance and acculturation of

 of the few sons of the forest, now scattered over this vast continent.
 We have seen every where the poor aborigines melt away